 AI in Education

-How Teachers Use AI to Save 10+ Hours Every Week
+How Teachers Use AI to Reduce Repetitive Prep Work

 Discover the 5 highest-impact ways real teachers use AI to cut prep time, automate grading, and reclaim their evenings.
 Practical workflows included.